jmealy/flashcards-from-text/README.md

 Change the contents of `words.txt` to any Spanish text you wand to generate flashcards from.

 Change the value  of `FREQUENCY` in the script to suit your level.
 A higher value of `FREQUENCY` will include easier words.

+Words will be saved as CSV along with their translations in `target_words.csv`